-To expand the current fragment and all the nested fragments, press Ctrl+NumPad *, 1.
+To expand the current fragment and all the nested fragments, press Control+NumPad-*, 1.
 You can expand the current fragment up to the specified nesting level (from 1 to 5).

-To expand all the collapsed fragments in the file, press Ctrl+Shift+NumPad *, 1.
+To expand all the collapsed fragments in the file, press Control+Shift+NumPad-*, 1.
 You can expand the collapsed fragments up to the specified nesting level (from 1 to 5).

 Disable code folding outline

-You can disable the code folding outline that appears on the left gutter.
+You can hide the code folding arrow icons that appear in the gutter.

 In the Settings dialog (Control+Alt+S), go to .